 Despite shaping the manufacturing industry for the future, robotics in automation does come with it’s drawbacks:

 - Capital Cost: Whilst industrial robots can prove highly effective and bring about a positive ROI, implementing them might require a fairly high capital cost.

 - Expertise: Whilst industrial robots are excellent for performing many tasks, as with any other forms of technology, they require more training and expertise to initially set up.

 Goudsmit’s RobofrOK department was set up over a year ago, bringing together a team of production and logistics people, engineers and an IT specialist.
 Aiming to unlock the potential of our production of magnet assemblies, including the magnetic gripper.
 By this we mean achieving larger quantities, even higher quality and a flawless production process.

 In order to be able to supply to the automotive industry, for example, which uses many grippers and magnet assemblies, it is important to meet certain quality requirements.
 We really wanted to take the grippers/assemblies to a higher level, so we can deliver to even more companies.
 This requires a tightly regimented production process.

-To get started, we embarked on a learning process to tackle production obstacles step by step.
 We started with the magnetic grippers.
 Our intention is to be using this strict production method to manufacture all our magnetic grippers by the end of 2018.
-The robot – and quite possibly multiple robots in the future – plays an important role in this.
+Therefore, the robot – and quite possibly multiple robots in the future – plays an important role in this.
 We are also putting a lot of effort into winning new projects.

 Ever more efficient